cinnData/DataSci/[DS-06] Clustering.md

 labels = cluster.vq(data, centers)[0]
 ```

 `vq()` also returns two objects.
-The first one is the vector of cluster labels, and the second one the vector of distances from the units to the closest center, both as 1D arrays.
+The first one is the vector of cluster labels, and the second one is a vector containing the distance from every unit to the closest center, both as 1D arrays.